cyrilbz/thermal_images/README.md

 # Two tools for extracting mean plant temperature from thermal images !

-- General informations :

-The flir_image_extractor.py tool comes from this repository : https://github.com/ITVRoC/FlirImageExtractor
-It relies on Exiftool to work (https://exiftool.org/).

-Segmentation is done using the Segment Anything Model which can be downloaded and installed following : https://github.com/facebookresearch/segment-anything?tab=readme-ov-file
-Install the model and its dependencies, as well as download the model checkpoints (link in the same web page).

-For both codes to work, the plant of interest must be located in the center of the image!

 Here is an example of image both codes can treat: